percona/everest-doc/docs/secure/Idp_integration.md

-## Configure OIDC on the Percona Everest side
+## Configure OIDC on Percona Everest side

 You can configure OIDC via Percona Everest CLI: